On putative self-similarity for incompressible 3D Euler: On globally self-similar blowup

 \subsubsection{Behavior of the profiles at space infinity}

 While the assumption of sublinearity of $U$ at infinity (cf.~\eqref{eq:U:non:negotiable}) is necessary for any reasonable self-similar profile, the self-similar PDEs~\eqref{eq:profile:U} and~\eqref{eq:profile:Omega} impose more stringent assumptions.
 Indeed, \eqref{eq:U:non:negotiable} dictates that the term $\gamma y \cdot \nabla$ is stronger than the term $U \cdot \nabla$ for large values of $|y|$.
 Thus, the behavior of $U$ and $\Omega$ as $|y|\to \infty$ must respect the kernel of the operators $(1-\gamma) + \gamma y \cdot \nabla$ (for $U$) and $1 +\gamma y \cdot \nabla$ (for $\Omega$).
-We deduce that the leading order behavior of the self-similar profiles in the far field is given by
+This formally suggests that the leading order behavior of the self-similar profiles in the far field is given by

 It is convenient to quantify the above asymptotic descriptions.
 Recalling that $U(0) = 0$, we assume that there exists a constant $\mathsf{C}_\flat > 0 $ such that